 (Der Golem, Wie Er in die Welt Kam)

 Following the War, German fantastic cinema blossomed following the amazing success of The Cabinet of Dr Caligari (1919).
 Dr Caligari created a vogue for magnificent, extravagantly theatrical fantasies, built with colossal sets and stylized fantastical settings, usually drawing on Mediaeval legends.
 Around this time, F.W.
-Murnau made Nosferatu and Faust (1926), while Fritz Lang emerged with films like Dr Mabuse (1922), Siegfried (1924) and Metropolis (1927).
+Murnau made Nosferatu and Faust (1926), while Fritz Lang emerged with films like Dr Mabuse, The Gambler (1922), Siegfried (1924) and Metropolis (1927).

 During this period, Paul Wegener was given the opportunity to rework The Golem with a more lavish budget.
 This version is usually called a remake but is more what we would today call a prequel to the first film.
 This tends to get lost in the English-language prints that call this version simply The Golem but is emphasised more so by the original German subtitle, which translates as How He Came Into the World.